Information detailing the public records and open meetings laws of Nebraska.

 e.
 Records developed or received by law enforcement agencies and other public bodies with duties of investigation or examination when the records are part of the examination, investigation, intelligence information, citizen complaints, informant identification, or information used in law enforcement training.
 Under LB 590 passed in 1993, and LB 1061 passed in 1994, this exception does not apply to investigatory records developed or received relating to the presence of and amount or concentration of alcohol or drugs in any body fluid of any person.

-vii.
+viii.
 In Op.
-Att(y Gen. No. 00037 (October 20, 2000) the Attorney General indicated that records received by the state Department of Education pursuant to its duties of examining persons for the purpose of issuing teaching and administrative certificates to qualified applicants could be kept confidential under ( 84-712.05(5).
-The Attorney General stated that the application records at issue were records developed or received as a part of an (examination,( and distinguished those records from the investigatory records at issue in State ex rel.
+Att’y Gen. No. 00037 (October 20, 2000), the Attorney General indicated that records received by the State Department of Education pursuant to its duties of examining persons for the purpose of issuing teaching and administrative certificates to qualified applicants could be kept confidential under § 84-712.05(5).
+The Attorney General stated that the application records at issue were records developed or received as a part of an “examination,” and distinguished those records from the investigatory records at issue in State ex rel.
 Nebraska Health Care Association v.
 Dept. of Health and Human Services Finance and Support, 255 Neb.
 784, 587 N.W.2d 100 (1998).

 f.
-Appraisals and appraisal information and negotiation records concerning the purchase or sale by a public body of real or personal property prior to the purchase or sale.
+Appraisals and appraisal information and negotiation records concerning the purchase or sale by a public body of real or personal property prior to the completion of the purchase or sale.

 g.
 Personal information in records regarding personnel of public bodies other than salaries and routine directory information.